SELab-2/OSOC-2/docker_quick_guide.md

 > :warning: this will probably throw errors that there was an error while removing, ignore this OR ssh to the server and remove the remaining images manually with `docker rmi "image-name"`

-### Postgres startup scripts
-The startup scripts **ONLY** get executed if the volume that is used by the database is completely empty.
-This means that if you change something in the startup scripts and want to test it.
-You need to remove the volume manually (in CLI of docker desktop GUI), then you can start te container and the scripts will execute

-:warning: the scripts get executed in alphabetical order, more info [here](https://hub.docker.com/_/postgres) under "initialization scripts"

 ## IDE-related